phpbg/watchtv/readme.md

     $ cd watchtv
     $ php server.php
     ```
+   * Make sure there is no error.
+   * You will be instructed to open a browser (on local machine or from your local network) to finish the configuration

-## Installing as a service with systemd
+## Installing as a service with systemd (auto start at boot)
 If you want the server to start automatically at boot, install it as a service.
 1. Edit `watchtv.service`
     * change `ExecStart` path, or copy the files extracted to `/opt/watchtv`